 The announcement comes at a time when farmers are facing unprecedented challenges, from drought to fires, floods and now coronavirus.

-AgriProve managing director Matthew Warnken said an average annual increase in soil carbon of around 10 credits per hectare over two years had been recorded, which the company believes demonstrates soil carbon farming works and can diversify farm income.
+AgriProve managing director Matthew Warnken said an average annual increase of around 10 credits per hectare over two years had been recorded, which the company believes demonstrates soil carbon farming works and can diversify farm income.

 “There is an appetite for change in the farming community and landholders are showing a strong interest in soil carbon and regenerative agriculture.

-“AgriProve is customising the program to farms in different regions and contexts, which is building more experience and confidence in the ability of farmers to participate in soil carbon projects.
+“AgriProve is customising the program to farms in different regions and contexts, which is building more experience and confidence in the ability of farmers to participate in [these] projects.

 Mr Olsen welcomed the credits, which he said reflects the results he is seeing on the ground.